Izenda7Series/docs/dev/howto_mvc5kit.rst

 If you use an EmbeddedUI and API for a later version of Izenda you will need to run update scripts against your IzendaMvc database.

-Upgrade scripts can be compiled and downloaded using the `schema migration assistant tool <https://tools.izenda.com/>`_ .
-Here, you will specify your current version (1.24.4) and your target version for upgrade.
+Upgrade scripts can be compiled and downloaded using the `Schema Migration Assistant <https://tools.izenda.com/>`_ .
+Here, you will specify your current version (1.24.4) and your target version for upgrade and download the resulting SQL script.

 Create Authentication DB
 -------------------------------------------